d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Overview
 ════════

-  `sweep' is an embedding of SWI-Prolog in Emacs.
-It provides an interface for executing Prolog queries and consuming their results from Emacs Lisp (see Querying Prolog).  `sweep' further builds on top of this interface and on top of the standard Emacs facilities to provide advanced features for developing SWI-Prolog programs in Emacs.
+  Sweep is an embedding of SWI-Prolog in Emacs.
+It provides an interface for executing Prolog queries and consuming their results from Emacs Lisp (see Querying Prolog).
+Sweep further builds on top of this interface and on top of the standard Emacs facilities to provide advanced features for developing SWI-Prolog programs in Emacs.

-High-level architecture
+High-level Architecture
 ───────────────────────

-  `sweep' uses the C interfaces of both SWI-Prolog and Emacs Lisp to create a dynamically loaded Emacs module that contains the SWI-Prolog runtime.
-As such, `sweep' has parts written in C, in Prolog and in Emacs Lisp.
+  Sweep uses the C interfaces of both SWI-Prolog and Emacs Lisp to create a dynamically loaded Emacs module that contains the SWI-Prolog runtime.
+As such, Sweep has parts written in C, in Prolog and in Emacs Lisp.

-  The different parts of `sweep' are structured as follows:
+  The different parts of Sweep are structured as follows:

   • `sweep.c' defines a dynamic Emacs module which is referred to from Elisp as `sweep-module'.
 This module is linked against the